lgaultie/snowcrash/flag02/README.md

 Below `Show and save data as` put `Hex Dump`

-In hexa F7 stands for 127 in ASCII wich is del, so let's replace the dots by a delete.
+In hexa F7 stands for 127 in ASCII, which is del, so let's replace each dot by a delete.

 Found `ft_waNDReL0L`